Summer Stow & Appleby Fairs 2009

 On Saturday it turned out colder and wintry, and in the evening snow was on the hills.
 I went in to the town and saw the washing of the horses in the river.
 There were a lot of people and a good atmosphere.
 I saw an amazing sight: an enormous horsebox which had welshgypsyhorses.com written on the side pulled up a back road.
 They let the ramps down, and 50 coloured horses came out and were herded into the main street and up on to the hills.
 It was just like the wild west.

 The last day for me was a Sunday.
 The weather was a little warmer, the sun shining.
 There were a couple of good sights.
 One was an interesting Hampshire strawberry van, a four-wheeled vehicle used in the New Forest.
-One of these had been beautifully converted and had an openlot top built on it.
+It had been beautifully converted and had an openlot top built on it.

 I also saw an old waggon that a friend had bought last year off Peter Ingram, a Hirst Brothers waggon.
 It still had quite a bit of Ingram's original paint on, and they'd horsed it up some miles.
 I'd spent many an hour in this waggon in the past.